-When using API Stress Coat, Kordon Novaqua, Kordon Amquel, Jungle Start Right, SeaChem Prime, and other Redox Reducing water products, do not use in conjunction with acriflavine.
+Do not use acriflavine in conjunction with API Stress Coat, Kordon Novaqua, Kordon Amquel, Jungle Start Right, SeaChem Prime, and other Redox Reducing water products.
 Wait for at least thirty minutes after product use before using acriflavine in the aquarium.

 Products Containing Acriflavine

 For use in freshwater aquariums, API Fungus Cure is a powder that effectively treats fungus (Saprolegnia spp. & Achlya spp.), mouth fungus (Cotton Mouth Disease), and Fin and Tail Rot infections.
 It also helps prevent the growth of fungus on fish eggs prior to hatching.
 Note that this medication will cause a slight discoloration of the tank water that can later be removed with activated carbon.

 In both marine and freshwater aquariums, FishVet Acriflavine-MS is an effective preventative and treatment for the control of oodinium (velvet disease) as well as for various external protozoan and bacterial infections.
 Acriflavine-MS is also used to prevent bacterial egg infections and to treat open wounds.